rabutler/animateNicaDrive/Readme.md

 [Part 2 - Animating the SVG][]

-* The code for Part 1 is silowed (sp) in createInitialSVG.R
+* The code for Part 1 is siloed in createInitialSVG.R
 * The code for Part 2 is in modifySVGForAnimation.R and svgModFunctions.R
-* animateNicaDriver.R is a script tying everything together
+* animateNicaDrive.R is a script tying everything together
 * makingTheMap.Rmd is the Part 1 post

 ## Milestones